Strategic Plan (2020 – 2025)

 9.1 Total number of undergraduate (adults, 25+ yrs) completers

-- Increase the unduplicated number of underrepresented minorities (all races other than white, Asian, non-residents & unknown/not reported) completers in a given academic year from the baseline year number of 407 in 2017-18 to 427in AY 2022-23.
+Objective 10 Maintain the unduplicated number of underrepresented minorities (all races other than white, Asian, non-residents & unknown/not reported) completers in a given academic year from the baseline year number of 225 in 2020-2021 to 225 in AY 2027-2028.

 Performance Indicator

-10.1 The unduplicated number of underrepresented minorities (all races other than white, Asian, non-residents & unknown/not reported) completers
+10.1 Total number of underrepresented minorities (all races other than white, Asian, non-residents & unknown/not reported) completers

 In Compliance with Act 1465 of 1997, each strategic plan must include the following process: